zkneupper/Instacart-Prediction-Capstone/README.md

 Kazuki Onodera, a data scientist at Yahoo!
 JAPAN, won second place in the competition.
 Onodera was able to take the original dataset and engineer some strongly predictive new features.

 In this project, I engineered a subset of the most important features identified by Onodera.
-I trained a gradient boosting model to predict whether a user will reorder an item that they previously ordered.
-I also performed a grid search to find an optimal decision threshold so as to maximize the F1 score of our predictive model.
+I trained a gradient boosting model to predict the probability that a user will reorder any given product that they had previously ordered.

-I was able to to achieve a mean best cross-validated F1 score of 0.12 and a mean cross-validated ROC AUC score 0.79.
+I was able to achieve a mean cross-validated ROC AUC score of 0.79.

 ------------